navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 .. note::

-   The “Local destination” field contains a string you’ll need to use to publish your eepsite in the address book later.
-Clicking on the “Add to local addressbook” button will only add your hostname to the private address book.
+   The **Local destination** field contains a string you’ll need to use to publish your eepsite in the address book later.
+Clicking the **Add to local addressbook** button will only add your hostname to the private address book.

 Check your Eepsite
 ------------------
-Now, click the “Start” button to share your eepsite on I2P.
+Now, click the **Start** button to share your eepsite on I2P.
 Test the I2P link in your browser to make sure it works.

 .. figure:: images/image90.png
    :width: 800